 What is the origin of the National Epilepsy Day?

 In 2015, the two organizations described above, the ILAE and the IBE founded the National Epilepsy Day.
 Apart from achieving their respective missions and visions, they also want to designate a special day where people can learn more about epilepsy and how to properly treat those who are afflicted with it.

 This holiday is always celebrated every November 17 each year.
-This means that the upcoming National Epilepsy Day will be held on Sunday, November 17, 2020.

-The following are the main reasons why you should participate in the celebration of the National Epilepsy Day.
+The following are the main reasons why you should participate in the celebration of National Epilepsy Day.